StevenLwcz/StevenLwcz.github.io/_posts/2022-02-27-The-Gdb-Python-API-For-Tui-Windows-Part-2.md

 The `render()` method gets called each time gdb is resized and I think this grows gdb's view of the window and odd things start happening incluing crashing with a core file.
 Adding the `erase()` method helps.
 So if we want to add to the window we need to store the contents in a list or other collection and rewrite the window contents from that.
 We will see this in the next blog.

 I'm completely ignoring the `scroll()` methods.
-Again holding the contents in a collection and displaying based on keeping track of an internal line number is probably what's needed.
+Again holding the contents in a collection and displaying based on keeping track of an internal position is probably what is needed.
 Something else to explore in a future blog.

 In the next part we will build on this framework to create a gdb command to display variables in our Tui window.
 This will also involve looking deeper into what the Gdb Python API has to offer.